5 things for November 3: It's here, but taxing questions remain

 Lego's "Women of NASA" toys are a big hit.

-The play set immortalizes four women who played key roles in the US space program and is a lot cheaper than a new iPhone.
+The play set immortalizes four women who played key roles in the US space program, and it's a lot cheaper than a new iPhone.

-The play set immortalizes four women who played key roles in the US space program and is a lot cheaper than a new iPhone.
+The play set immortalizes four women who played key roles in the US space program, and it's a lot cheaper than a new iPhone.

 Scientists discover mysterious "void" in Great Pyramid of Giza.